Lorna-Liu/ultrasound_vsumm_RL/README.md

 This repo contains the Pytorch implementation of the MICCAI'20 paper - "Ultrasound Video Summarization using Deep Reinforcement Learning".

 ![overview](figures/overview_ifind.png)
-# Reference
-This repo is based on the .

 # Demo Videos
 An example video summary from an untrasound examination
 1) reducing the video to 15% of it’s original length: https://youtu.be/K3kC2LEB0fY,